Rafvb/rafvb.github.io/_drafts/2014-09-25-maintainable-aspnet-mvc-part-1.md

 As mentioned before, IE requires an extra step to work.

 ## Getting IE to work
+If you read the reason why the test failed in its results, it points you to the Internet Explorer Driver Server.
+You can get it from here: http://www.seleniumhq.org/download/

+Download the **32 bit** verion!
+We expirienced performance issues with the 64 bit version, so I recommend 32 bit.

+Unzip and place the executable somewhere.
+Next, make sure you place it's folder on the systems path variable, so Selenium can use it.

+[AddIEDriverToPath.PNG]

+If you run the test again, IE should pop open and navigate to our home page!

+## Fixing the failing test
+We now have a test that fails for the correct reason:

+	Assert.AreEqual failed.
+Expected:<BudgetMeter - Home>.
+Actual:<Home Page - My ASP.NET Application>.

+Notice however that the browser window remains open.
+Because the Assert.AreEqual method throws an exception when it fails, toe Quit method is never called.
+We'll fix this in the next posts.

+Now lets get that test green!

+Open up the _Layout.cshtml file under Views\Shared and alter the <title> tage to look like this:

+	<title>BudgetMeter - @ViewBag.Title</title>

+Now open up the Index.cshtml file under Views\Home and change the title of the page by altering the line at the top:

+	ViewBag.Title = "Home";

+Build the project, make sure it's still running (if you haven't closed IIS Express it should still be running, else just Ctrl-F5) and run the test again.

 ### Resources
 A lot of inspiriration was found: